Eccellenza Apulia

 Eccellenza Apulia (Eccellenza Puglia) is the regional Eccellenza football division for clubs in the Southern Italian region of Apulia, Italy.
-It is competed among 18 teams, in one group.
-The winners of the Groups are promoted to Serie D. The club who finishes second also have the chance to gain promotion, they are entered into a national play-off which consists of two rounds.
+It is competed among 20 teams, in one group.
+The winner of the group is promoted to Serie D. The club who win play-off also have the chance to gain promotion, they are entered into a national play-off which consists of two rounds.

 Champions

 Here are the past champions of the Apulia Eccellenza, organised into their respective seasons.